cn0047/stash/ed/algorithms/tree.md

 Segment tree - better for many updates.
 Range array (tree) - better for many reads.

+Diameter of a Binary Tree - longest path of tree between 2 leafs.

+2 trees are isomorphic - if subtrees are isomorphic to each other.

+Height of BT = 1 + numbers of edges on the longest path from root to leaf.

+Delete a Binary Tree = Postorder + function free()

 ## AVL

 Balance factor: +1, 0, -1